SaiponathGames/OpenSkyCity/ReadME.md

 This is a Work In Progress game!
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Hello everyone, I am Sairam, the developer of OpenCity, A city simulation game, with 3d graphics, for now I have done 2% of game!
+Hello everyone, I am Sairam, the developer of OpenSkyCity, A city simulation game, with 3d graphics, for now I have done 2% of game!
 The SplashScreen I didn't have good video to place in VideoPlaceHolder.

 1. Download the files from Master branch of github.
 2. Get Python 3.8.2+ from https://www.python.org/downloads/release/python-382/